thanujanimmala/Chatting-App/README.md

 SESSION_SECRET: Secret key for session management and security

-#🧑‍💻 How to Use
+# 🧑‍💻 How to Use
+---

-##Register a new account by filling out the registration form 📝
+## Register a new account by filling out the registration form 📝

-##Login using your username and password 🔐
+## Login using your username and password 🔐

-##Start chatting in real-time with other online users 💬
+## Start chatting in real-time with other online users 💬

-##See messages update instantly without page reloads ⚡
+## See messages update instantly without page reloads ⚡

-##Log out when done or switch accounts 🔄
+## Log out when done or switch accounts 🔄

-#🛠 Key Code Highlights
+# 🛠 Key Code Highlights
+---

-##Passwords are hashed with bcryptjs before saving for security 🔐
+## Passwords are hashed with bcryptjs before saving for security 🔐

-##Socket.io handles real-time bidirectional communication between client & server ⚡
+## Socket.io handles real-time bidirectional communication between client & server ⚡

-##Express serves static frontend files and APIs 🚦
+## Express serves static frontend files and APIs 🚦

-##Sessions track logged-in users securely with cookies and session middleware 🔑
+## Sessions track logged-in users securely with cookies and session middleware 🔑

-#❓ Troubleshooting
+# ❓ Troubleshooting
+---

-##502 Bad Gateway on Render?
+## 502 Bad Gateway on Render?

 Use uptime monitoring tools like UptimeRobot to send periodic pings and keep your app awake ⏰

-##Socket connection errors?
+## Socket connection errors?

 Ensure your client and server Socket.io versions match closely to avoid compatibility issues 🔄

-##Static files (CSS/JS) not loading?
+## Static files (CSS/JS) not loading?

 Verify Express middleware for serving static files is properly configured 📂

-##Environment variables not working?
+## Environment variables not working?

 Double-check .env file is correctly named and variables are loaded properly 🔍

-#📄 License
+# 📄 License
+---

-##This project is licensed under the MIT License — see the LICENSE file for details.
+## This project is licensed under the MIT License — see the LICENSE file for details.